Journaling for Kids

 Set Up Their Writing Space

 Try to have a designated area in your home where kids know they can go to for quiet, private journaling.
 This helps in a few different ways.
-First, it gives your kids a reason to use this space, where they start recognizing it as part of their journaling routine.
+First, it gives your kids a reason to use this space, where they start recognising it as part of their journaling routine.
 It can also be a quiet space for your kids to pay attention to their journaling practice without distractions.